rsnikhil/Experimental_RISCV_Feature_Model/README.md

 Features in `foo.yaml` that are not recognized by `RIFFL_Check` are passed through as-is and without checking (these are typically highly implementation-specific).

-Implementors may wish to extend the code here to support their additional features.
+Implementors may wish to extend `src/RIFFL_Decls.py` here to support additional features specific to their implementation.

 ### Feature Values and Feature Lists